99MGMT Blog

 If you work with a risk assessment expert, you’ll receive personalized recommendations based on your full assessment.

-Sample HIPAA Security Risk Assessment for Small Physician Practices
+HIPAA Security Risk Assessment Checklist for Small Physician Practices

-Below are some common questions you may find in a security risk assessment for physician practices.
-You can start by reviewing these questions internally, but it is highly recommended that you get an assessment from an objective, experienced third party to ensure compliance.
+Below are some common questions in a security risk assessment for physician practices.
+You can start by reviewing these questions internally, but it is highly recommended that you get an assessment from an objective, experienced third party to maintain compliance.

 hipaa security risk assessment